 Distributions from IRAs are taxed as regular income.
 Treated as regular income, large RMDs could bump your clients into the next highest marginal tax bracket.
 This may cause their next taxable dollar to be taxed at a higher rate.
 Controlling taxes throughout retirement can be a challenge for many retirees, and RMDs can compound the problem.

 By age 72, anyone who is eligible for Social Security benefits should be receiving them, as there is no benefit to delaying beyond age 70.
 RMDs treated as regular income are added to Provisional Income, which is the calculation used to determine whether someone pays taxes on Social Security benefits.
 Large RMDs may increase the portion of Social Security benefits that are subject to taxation at the next marginal highest marginal tax bracket.

 So What May Be Done About It?

 I suggest that you encourage your clients to work with a CPA or Tax Attorney.
 Your clients should consider working with someone who looks forward to the future when advising clients on taxes, instead of only looking backwards to determine how to “save” taxes for the last year.
 If you are not a tax CPA or Tax Attorney, you can partner with one in your area.
 This would allow you to recommend your clients to each other to help develop complete financial strategies for your clients' retirements.
 For more information on technical details pertaining to taxation on qualified retirement plans, visit the IRS website.

-Partners Advantage takes great pride in elevating and innovating the insurance industry, with our primary goal of bringing ongoing value to our distribution partners.
-With that in mind, we're pleased to announce that Partners Advantage has been acquired by Arthur J. Gallagher & Company - a leading risk management and employee benefits consulting firm.
+Partners Advantage- a Gallagher Company takes great pride in elevating and innovating the insurance industry, with our primary goal of bringing ongoing value to our distribution partners.
+Arthur J. Gallagher & Company is a leading risk management and employee benefits consulting firm.
 Click below to watch an OnDemand webinar to learn more.